-Kate Wahl, Publishing Director, Editor-in-Chief, acquires books in Middle East studies, and edits the series, Stanford Studies in Comparative Race and Ethnicity.
-Kate also acquires general interest books for SUP’s trade imprint, Redwood Press, and was the editor of SUP's first novel in the imprint, The Woman Who Read Too Much.
-Within Middle East studies, she has a particular interest in the modern and contemporary periods, publishing books that consider important social, cultural, and political issues of interest to scholars, students, and the wider reading public.
-Proposals are eagerly welcomed for innovative, smart, and all-around great books that consider the region broadly defined, from Morocco to Afghanistan.
+Kate Wahl, Publishing Director, Editor-in-Chief, acquires books in Middle East studies, as well as general interest titles for SUP’s trade imprint, Redwood Press.
+In Middle East studies, she considers the region broadly, from Morocco to Afghanistan, and also invites projects that engage the region within larger transnational and global discussions.
+The Middle East studies list has particular interest in the modern and contemporary periods, publishing books that consider important social, cultural, and political issues of interest to scholars, students, and the wider reading public.
+Proposals are eagerly welcomed for innovative work that unsettles traditional narratives and categories and offers new paradigms and modes of analysis for understanding the region.
 Kate joined SUP in 2001.
 She holds degrees in religious studies and violin performance, and remains an active musician in the San Francisco Bay Area, serving as Assistant Concertmaster of the Peninsula Symphony Orchestra.

-Areas of acquisition: Middle East Studies, Stanford Studies in Comparative Race and Ethnicity, Redwood Press.
+Areas of acquisition: Middle East Studies, Redwood Press.

 Areas of acquisition: History and Jewish Studies.